Co-lexicographically Ordering Automata and Regular Languages -- Part I: Definitions, First Results, and Problems

 More than one non-trivial co-lex order can be given on the same automaton.
 As an example, consider Figure \ref{fig:1-colex}: the automaton on the left admits the two co-lex orders whose Hasse diagrams are depicted on the right.
 The first, $\leq_1$, is total and states that $2<_1 3$, while the width of the second one, $\leq_2$, is equal to $2$ and $3<_2 2$ holds.
 As a matter of fact, in any co-lex order $\leq$ for this automaton in which $3< 2$ holds, nodes $4$ and $5$ must be incomparable.

-In Section \ref{subsec:ind_dfa} (and in \cite{DBLP:journals/corr/abs-2102-06798 }, for the non-deterministic case) we will prove that a co-lex order over an automaton allows compression and indexing mechanisms whose efficiency is parametrized by the width of the co-lex order (the less, the better): this justifies introducing the \emph{width} of an NFA (Definition \ref{def:width}) as a meaningful measure for compression and indexing.
-In fact, the width can also be used for further, interesting, language-theoretic consequences --- more on this in Sections \ref{sec:determinization} and \ref{sec:det} for the deterministic case and in \cite{DBLP:journals/corr/abs-2102-06798} for the non-deterministic case.
+In Section \ref{subsec:ind_dfa} we will prove that a co-lex order over an automaton enables compression and indexing mechanisms whose efficiency is parameterized by the width of the co-lex order (the smaller, the better): this justifies introducing the \emph{co-lex width} of an NFA (Definition \ref{def:width}) as a meaningful measure for compression and indexing.
+In fact, the co-lex width can also be used for further, interesting, language-theoretic consequences --- more on this in Sections \ref{sec:determinization} and \ref{sec:det} for the deterministic case and in \cite{parttwo} for the non-deterministic case.